hpe-storage/scod/docs/learn/hpe_storage_k8s/index.md

 ```

-We can also inspect the volume in a similar manner:
+We can also inspect the volume in a similar manner.
 ```
-$ kubectl describe pv pvc-70d5caf8-7558-40e6-a8b7-77dfcf8ddcd8
+kubectl describe pv <volume_name>
 ```

 The output is similar to this: